 It is inevitable that kids will be exposed to water at various points in their lives and knowing the basics of swimming is a great skill.

 David Lloyd Clubs offers an All Stars swimming programme that provides a great space for children of all abilities and levels to learn how to swim.
 Your children will be taught by professional coaches who will teach them all the vital skills, in a fun environment.
-Click here Click here to discover your local club to find out more about swimming at David Lloyd Clubs here.
+Find out more about swimming at David Lloyd Clubs here.